-The Alcohol Treatment Court works with various local police departments to provide you with other, more convenient, options for PBT testing.
-You can choose to use a local police department for testing on days your color is called.
+The OWI Treatment Court works with various local police departments to provide you with other, more convenient, options for PBT testing.
+You can choose to use a local police department for testing on days you are required to test.
 Below are the rules for participants choosing to take advantage of this option.

 - 1. Prior to testing at a local police department, you MUST get approval and inform your case manager. - 2.
 If you are approved, you may only test at that specific police department or WCS.
 You may not select another testing location without prior approval. - 3.
-You must call WCS each day prior to 9:30 A.M. to inform your case manager that you went to the local police department for testing. - 4.
-All original PBT verification slips must be submitted.
-The procedure for turning in the verification slips is according to which phase of the program you are in. - Phase1: turn in all original PBT verification forms to staff at your weekly appointment. - Phase 2 and 3: turn in all original PBT verification forms to staff at your bi-weekly appointment. - Phase 4: turn in all original PBT verification forms every two weeks (at your monthly appointment and two weeks after) - ALL: turn in all remaining original PBT verification forms at your court session. - ANYONE WHO FORGETS TO BRING THEIR ORIGINALS TO THEIR APPOINTMENT WILL HAVE 24 HOURS TO GET THEM IN.
-NO EXCEPTIONS! - 5.
-Testing at the local police departments is a privilege and can be taken away at any time for non-compliance or for not following protocol.
+You must inform WCS each day you test off site.
+Failure to do so WILL result in a suspension of off-site testing privileges. - 4.
+Testing at the local police departments is a privilege and can be taken away at any time for non-compliance or for not following protocol. - 5.
+All original PBT verification slips must be submitted at your regularly scheduled office appointment and/or court session.